CloudBindle/bindle/README.md

 ##Setting up Gatway

 Create a gateway node on your plaform
--I would have "gateway" in the name so that you can recognize it.
+1. I would have "gateway" in the name so that you can recognize it.
--Make sure your pem file is added
+2. Make sure your pem file is added
--Use ubuntu 12.04
+3. Use ubuntu 12.04

 Login to node